Perimenopause Watery Discharge: What Is it & How to Manage

 During perimenopause, women may experience changes in their vaginal discharge due to hormonal fluctuations.
 Some women may notice that their vaginal discharge becomes watery, thinner, or more transparent.
 Watery discharge is due to changes in the vagina’s acidity or pH level following a decline in estrogen levels.

-As a result of the vaginal walls becoming less acidic, harmful bacteria can grow more easily.
-This may lead to infections and other health problems.
-Therefore, it’s important to monitor your vaginal discharge and pay particular attention if the discharge is foul-smelling or accompanied by itching or irritation.
+As a result of the vaginal walls becoming less acidic and harmful bacteria can grow more easily.
+This may lead to vaginal infections, so it's important to monitor your vaginal discharge and pay particular attention if the discharge is foul-smelling or accompanied by itching or irritation.

 Less Vaginal Discharge / Vaginal Dryness